 Traveling from Hawaii to the U.S. Mainland

 The federal U.S. Department of Agriculture (USDA) regulates plant material transported from Hawaii to the U.S. mainland (not the Hawaii Department of Agriculture).
+Click on the links below for USDA regulations.

 USDA inspection stations are located in front of the airline check-in counters.
 USDA inspection stations usually open at the same time as the airline check-in counters (generally two hours prior to a flight).
 You must go through the inspection station that is located in front of your airline check-in counter.